Biomarker: Medicine

 Biomarkers used in the medical field, are a part of a relatively new clinical toolset categorized by their clinical applications.
 The four main classes are molecular, physiologic, histologic and radiographic biomarkers.
 All four types of biomarkers have a clinical role in narrowing or guiding treatment decisions and follow a sub-categorization of being either predictive, prognostic, or diagnostic.

 Predictive

 Predictive molecular, cellular, or imaging biomarkers that pass validation can serve as a method of predicting clinical outcomes.
 Predictive biomarkers are used to help optimize ideal treatments, and often indicate the likelihood of benefiting from a specific therapy.
-For example, molecular biomarkers situated at the interface of pathology-specific molecular process architecture and drug mechanism of action promise capturing aspects allowing assessment of an individual treatment response.
-This offers a dual approach to both seeing trends in retrospective studies and using biomarkers to predict outcomes.
-For example, in metastatic colorectal cancer predictive biomarkers can serve as a way of evaluating and improving patient survival rates and in the individual case by case scenario, they can serve as a way of sparing patients from needless toxicity that arises from cancer treatment plans.

-Common examples of predictive biomarkers are genes such as ER, PR and HER2/neu in breast cancer, BCR-ABL fusion protein in chronic myeloid leukaemia, c-KIT mutations in GIST tumours and EGFR1 mutations in NSCLC.
+For example, in metastatic colorectal cancer, predictive biomarkers can serve as a way of evaluating and improving patient survival rates and in the individual case by case scenario, they can serve as a way of sparing patients from needless toxicity that arises from cancer treatment plans.
+Common examples of predictive biomarkers are genes such as estrogen receptor, progesterone receptor and HER2/neu in breast cancer, the Philadelphia chromosome in chronic myelogenous leukemia, c-KIT mutations in gastrointestinal stromal tumors and epidermal growth factor receptor mutations in non-small-cell lung cancer.